beeware/Python-Android-template/README.rst

 3. `Download the Python Android support package`_.
 This JAR file should be placed in the ``libs`` directory.

-   Alternatively, you can download the full `Python-Android-support`_ project, and build your own versions of these libraries.
+   Alternatively, you can download the full `VOC`_ project, and build your own versions of these libraries.

 If this all worked, a project called ``myproject`` should have a directory structure that looks something like::